HL7/US-Core/source/pages/future-of-us-core.md

 A new US Regulatory requirement may jump over some of these steps, however, regulators should be discouraged from skipping pilot testing.
 Without pilot testing it's difficult to understand how a change will affect real-world implementation.

+#### Future Candidate Requirements Under Considerations

+The following items were submitted during a US Core ballot, Argonaut review and testing, and STU comment for consideration to add to us core.
+Additional requirements gathering is required before testing may occur on these items:

+- Additional pilot Testing of UDI elements in a US Core Implantable Device Profile.
 In the January ballot of 2019 we tested this process with the FDA requesting US Core include all the component parts of UDI.
-In prior efforts, the FDA had successfully enhanced the base FHIR specification to include the UDI components, reaching step 3.
-In the summer of 2019 FDA plans to pilot these proposed new requirements within the Argonaut community the results of which will inform updates to the planned fall 2019 STU release.
+In prior efforts, the FDA had successfully enhanced the base FHIR specification to include the UDI components.

-#### Future Requirements Under Considerations

-**Update and Create Expectations**

-At the time of publication this guide does not cover writing and updating data in context of US Core profiles.
-Specific issues that we need consider when define expected behavior and full write support include:

-- Write failure scenarios (insufficient data to create)
-- Writing and updating data in the context of the Must Support fields
-- Pilot Testing

-**Pilot Testing**

-Additional pilot Testing of UDI elements in a US Core Implantable Device Profile

-#### Candidates under consideration

-The following items were submitted during a US Core ballot, Argonaut review and testing, and STU comment.
-Additional requirements gathering is required before testing may occur on these items:

-- Additional pilot Testing of UDI elements in a US Core Implantable Device Profile
 * [ServiceRequest] - The CDS hooks community, and other implementers are gathering requirements for the ServiceRequest Resource.
 * {: .note-to-balloters}[Coverage] - Several US implementation guides including Da Vinci CRD, Argonaut Scheduling, and QI Core have defined requirements for the Coverage Resource.
 * {: .note-to-balloters}Searching for multiple patients has been called out in the ONC Health IT Certification Program.
 Defining capabilities for multiple patient access would focus on querying real time data for a user facing provider app across patients.
 Examples of the type of queries that would be addressed include searching for all of a provider's patients: